YGWhatsNew/YGWhatsNew.github.io/content/basesize.md

 {{< figure src="images/SW1.jpg" class="img-fluid">}}
 <figcaption>

-1. The target group bars in the example now appear in gray because the base size is only N = 44
+1. The target group bars in the example now appear in grey because the base size is only N = 44
 2. The comparison group bars continue to appear in blue because they have N > 100
 3. Z-scores >2 and <2 continue to appear in color as these represent statistically significant differences
-4. Diff and Index columns are in gray due to the target group base being < 100
+4. Diff and Index columns are in grey due to the target group base being < 100

 </figcaption>